-CAROLANN D. WICKS, was appointed Delaware's eighth Transportation Secretary by Governor Ruth Ann Minner in February, 2006.
+CAROLANN D. WICKS, was appointed Delaware's eighth Transportation Secretary in February, 2006.
+She was reappointed in January, 2009 by newly elected Governor Jack Markell.
 She graduated from the University of Delaware with a Bachelors Degree in Civil Engineering and a Masters Degree in Public Administration.
-Ms. Wicks has over 20 years experience with the Department, working her way from a Civil Engineer I to become Chief Engineer and Director of Transportation Solutions.
+Ms. Wicks has over 25 years experience with the Department, working her way from a Civil Engineer I to become Chief Engineer and Director of Transportation Solutions.
 She has won several awards including the Eugene E. Abbott Award for Excellence and the Alfred Johnson Achievement Award, a national award presented by AASHTO.